 Yearly Plan – The Yearly Plan costs $4.08 per month, billed at $49 annually.
 This is a savings of more than 55% compared to the Monthly Plan cost.
 The Yearly Plan is payable annually in advance.

 Build a Plan – This is a unique subscription plan offered by WindScribe VPN.
 The user creates his plan based on the number of locations he wants to enroll.
 It is billed at $1.00 per location.
 This is billed every month.

 Subscribers can pay via PayPal, credit cards (Visa, MasterCard, and American Express) and Paymentwall.
-Windscribe VPN has an auto-debit feature which automatically pays the VPN service monthly.
+Windscribe VPN has an auto-debit feature that automatically pays the VPN service monthly.